ppodgorsek/sap-commerce-utils/README.md

 **Disclaimer: this project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SAP, or any of its subsidiaries or its affiliates.**

+This project aims to improve the following features:

+  * Datasource connection

 ## HikariCP datasource

 The default Commerce datasource can be replaced by [HikariCP](https://github.com/brettwooldridge/HikariCP), which is more performant.